couchbaselabs/LogLady/README.md

-# Log Lady — a Couchbase Lite log viewer
+# Log Lady — a Couchbase Mobile log viewer

 Log files are a great debugging and diagnostic tool, but they're difficult to work with.
 They get extremely long, and interesting events may be hundreds or thousands of lines apart. **Log Lady** is a specialized viewer for log files.